litepresence/Honest-MPA-Price-Feeds/README.md

 # Honest-MPA-Price-Feeds
 Honest Price Feeds for Bitshares Market Pegged Assets

+I am currently feeding an honest price hourly to

+# HONEST.CNY
+on the Bitshares DEX

 # Installation

 you should be on a linux box with latest python version installed (3.7 or better)